hanqicode/PerkTreeForMyself/README.md

 - Lombok

 ## Reading
 All books can be found in Google drive.
+List by read order.
 - Effective Java
 - Clean Code
+- A Philosophy of Software Design